 Osheen Arora is currently working as a Consultant at Bain & Company in Dubai.
 She has completed her MBA at INSEAD Paris and Masters in Management at London Business School.
 Prior to her MBA, she worked at Salesforce India for 3.5 years.

-Her long term goal is to do management consulting for the small and medium businesses in India.
+Her long term goal is to have her own management consulting company focusing on the thriving small and medium businesses sector in India.

 Osheen’s LinkedIn page

 What has your Fellowship enabled you to do, explore, or gain that you wouldn’t have otherwise?